sakenism/Unit/README.md

 2. **GNL.**

-  One of the most fundamental things to implement when most of helpful functions are unavailable is **Get Next Line**.
-Reading   every bit of given data, allocating enough memory, and excluding **Memory leaks** was the main aim of the           project.
+  One of the most fundamental things to implement when most of helpful functions are unavailable is Get Next Line.
+Reading   every bit of given data, allocating enough memory, and excluding memory leaks was the main aim of the           project.
   More about the project: <a href="https://github.com/sakenism/Unit/blob/master/gnl/get_next_line.en.pdf" target="_blank">Subject</a>

   My implementation: <a href="https://github.com/sakenism/Unit/tree/master/gnl" target="_blank">GNL</a>